DdeDamian/ds_challenge/tf_implementation/README.md

 # AWS resources implementation

-Trying to keep some kind of order I tried to put the instantiation of all realted resources togheter.
+Trying to keep some kind of order I tried to put the instantiation of all related resources together.
 In other words, all the resources related to the cluster in `eks`, network stuff in `networking` and the small pieces that are alone in `extra_resources`.

 ## Table of Contents